-During these two almost full days I used the Stockholm Pass (link).
+During these two almost full days I used the Stockholm Go City Pass.
 I’m usually not a fan of these passes as normally these aren’t in line with what I want to visit and too expensive.
 But the Stockholm Pass proved to be the complete opposite.
 Stockholm is expensive, and so are the attractions.
 The price of the pass might seem hefty at first, but as soon as you start to do some research, you realise it makes sense.
 Also, I loved that I didn’t have to worry about buying entrance tickets in the limited time I was there.
 Last, the fact that I had the pass and the feeling I had to take advantage of it made me see a lot more than I would if I didn’t have it.
 And it was worth it!
-I ended up saving at least 300 SEK.
+I ended up saving loads.

 1. Skansen Open Air Museum

 My absolute favorite thing about Stockholm.
 This is the oldest open air museum ever!
 It’s meant to portray the life in Sweden before the industrial era and the result is just wonderful.
 The staff dresses as in old times and are also doing things as in the old times.
 I saw someone blowing glass, a pharmacist making pills manually, and a baker making local pastries.
 You can buy one just out of the oven!
 The houses and buildings are wonderful and there are chickens running around.
 A true trip to the past.

 2. Walking tour of Gamla Stan